Skip to main content

 Is a limo cheaper per person than everyone taking separate cars?

 For groups, usually yes.
-The price is per vehicle, not per person: a $598 four-hour Escalade split among 6 passengers is about $100 a head for the entire evening — the car waits at every stop, and nobody hunts for a ride at 1 AM.
-A $800-base Limo Sprinter split 12 ways is about $67 per person for four hours.
+The price is per vehicle, not per person: a $598 four-hour Escalade split among 6 passengers is about $100 a head for the entire evening.
+Sprinters are custom-priced through the booking system, so use the confirmed all-in quote for per-person math.
 Separate rides mean multiple fares each way, each one exposed to surge pricing.

 How far in advance should I book a limo in NYC?